 “Every brand needs to take advantage of Google Analytics, not just as a source of lead data but also as a place to keep tabs on how well you’re owning your presence on Google’s search engine.
 This is especially important if you’re investing in a content program to build organic terms related to your products.”

-Understanding where on your website customers spent (and didn’t spend) time before and after making a purchase is invaluable information that can be leveraged to improve the user experience and ultimately your conversion rate and sales revenue.
+Understanding where on your website customers spent (and didn’t spend) time before and after making a purchase is invaluable information that can be leveraged to improve the user experience and sales revenue.

 The best part?

-Google Analytics is completely free — anyone can install it onto their website by adding a small tracking code to each page of their website.
+Google Analytics is completely free — anyone can install it by adding a small tracking code to each page of their website.

-1. Create a Google account for your business
+1. Create an Analytics account for your ecommerce website

-While setting up your account, you will be asked to add a website to track.
-Enter in the URL of your ecommerce website.
+Set up a new account, if you need to.
+While setting up your account, you will be asked to enter your website URL.
+Place your ecommerce site here.

-2. Install your tracking code onto your ecommerce website
+2. Install your Analytics tracking code into your ecommerce website

 There are many different goals that you can set within Analytics, so things can get complicated.